shiraji/color-manager/README.md

 ![right_click](website/images/right_click.png)

-Click "Copy R.color.whatever_color_name"
+Click "Copy R.color.whatever_color_name" or "Copy @color/whatever_color_name"

-You can also copy color name by cmd+c (or ctrl+c) after selecting color panel
+You can also copy color name ("R.color.whatever_color_name" style) by cmd+c (or ctrl+c) after selecting the color panel

-## Move to color
+## Move to the color definition

 Same as Copy.
 Right click and click "Go to R.color.whatever_color_name"

 Or just double click an item

+## Delete a color

+Same as Copy and move.
+Right click and click "Delete R.color.whatever_color_name"

+It will show confirmation dialog before deleting the color tag.

 ## Search